Persistent pelvic pain

 There is no cure for persistent pelvic pain, but there are many things your doctor may recommend to help you manage it:

-- psychotherapy — this is considered the best management for PPP since you can learn to reduce the way your brain feels the pain
+With psychotherapy you can learn to reduce the way your brain feels the pain.
+This is often the best way to treat PPP.

 - physiotherapy